tkhq/qos/src/qos_json/SPEC.md

   `#[serde(with = "qos_hex::serde")]` for byte fields represented this way.
 - Enums SHOULD use serde's externally tagged representation unless the signing object schema explicitly specifies another representation.
-- Numeric values in QOS JSON are specified as decimal strings.
+- Numeric values in QOS JSON are specified as base-10 integer strings.
 - Rust integer fields in QOS JSON structs SHOULD use `#[serde(with = "qos_json::string_or_numeric")]` to support decoding both string and numeric inputs.